nojusus/writeups/ctflearn/forensics/nighthawk.md

-I reused the 2 scripts written by kcbowhunter from his TheVault challenge.
-Firstly, the Jpeg1.py file:
+Download the provided file "Nighthawk.jpg" and use the 2 programs provided by the challenge's author.
+The first program:
 ```python
 #!/usr/bin/python3